Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/signed-writing-as-a-pressure-test-for-general-writing-theory.md

 This is one of the clearest places where signed writing exposes the present limit of otherwise strong theory.

 Modern grapholinguistics is much better than older accounts at recognizing that writing is visual, material, and spatial.
-Meletis and Durscheid are good on this.
+Meletis and Dürscheid are good on this.
 They discuss:

 - graphs and basic shapes
 - layout